 The Columbia River Crossing (CRC) mega-project was a freeway expansion, tolling, and light rail project along a five-mile stretch of Interstate 5 between Portland, Oregon and Vancouver, Washington.

 The CRC was created in 2005 to complete a buildable plan in 3 years at a cost of $50 million.
-Approaching nearly a decade, the CRC spent over $180 million - a 260% cost overrun.
-The $180 million spent on design is only 5% of projected construction costs of the $3.6 billion project.
+Approaching nearly a decade, the CRC spent nearly $200 million - a 300% cost overrun.
+The $199,499,108 spent on design was only 5% of projected construction costs of the $3.6 billion mega project.

 With the evidence below, it's hard to ignore that the CRC plan was wasteful, outdated, and needed to be shut down.

 click to expand subject

 click for link to source document

 Rep. Frederick speaks on the Floor of the Oregon House, February 25th 2013, on House Bill 2800, the Columbia River Crossing Bill.

 1) The I-5 replacement bridge would create a choke point for river commerce.
 The proposed new bridge would become the lowest clearance bridge from the Pacific Ocean to The Dalles (190 miles).
 The CRC plan does not meet current marine traffic clearance needs, will limit future marine business, and goes against national trends of higher bridges for larger vessels.
 The Columbia River is one of the few important military and commerce major waterways on the West Coast.
 Water transportation is the most fuel efficient, least polluting, safest, and least expensive means of moving cargo.